-All temperature-measuring instruments should be issued with a certificate confirming compliance with the appropriate uncertainty or performance specification, or a calibration certificate that gives the corrections that must be applied to meet the required uncertainty.
-This initial testing and calibration should be performed by an accredited calibration laboratory.
-Temperature-measuring instruments should also be checked subsequently at regular intervals, the exact apparatus used for this calibration being dependent on the instrument or sensor to be calibrated.
+All thermometers should be issued with a certificate confirming compliance with the appropriate uncertainty or performance specification, or a calibration certificate that gives the corrections that must be applied to meet the required uncertainty.
+The initial as well as regular testing and calibration should be performed by an accredited calibration laboratory (ISO/IEC 17025).

-2.1.3.3 Response times of thermometers
+2.1.3.3 Response times

 For routine meteorological observations there is no advantage in using thermometers with a very small time-constant or lag coefficient, since the temperature of the air continually fluctuates up to one or two degrees within a few seconds.
-Thus, obtaining a representative reading with such a thermometer would require taking the mean of a number of readings, whereas a thermometer with a larger time-constant tends to smooth out the rapid fluctuations.
+Thus, obtaining a representative reading with such a thermometer would require taking the mean of a number of readings, whereas a thermometer with a larger time-constant would tend to smooth out the rapid fluctuations.
 Too long a time constant, however, may result in errors when long-period changes of temperature occur.
-It is recommended that the time constant, defined as the time required by the thermometer to register 63.2% of a step change in air temperature, should be 20 s.
-The time constant depends on the airflow over the sensor.
+It is recommended that the time constant, defined as the time required by the thermometer to register 63.2% of a step change in air temperature, should be approximately 20 s.
+Nevertheless the time constant will become shorter at high airflow over the sensor.

 2.1.3.4 Recording the circumstances in which measurements are taken

 Temperature is one of the meteorological quantities whose measurements are particularly sensitive to exposure.
-For climate studies in particular, temperature measurements are affected by the state of the surroundings, by vegetation, by the presence of buildings and other objects, by ground cover, by the condition of, and changes in, the design of the radiation shield or screen, and by other changes in equipment (WMO, 2011).
+For climate studies in particular, temperature measurements are affected by the state of the surroundings, by vegetation, sources of heat like buildings and other objects, by ground cover, by the condition of, and changes in, the design of the radiation shield or screen, and by other changes in equipment (WMO, 2011).
 It is important that records should be kept not only of the temperature data, but also of the circumstances in which the measurements are taken.
 Such information is known as metadata (data about data; see Part I, Chapter 1, Annex 1.C).

-2.1.4 Measurement methods
+2.1.4 Methods of measurement and observation